Almas Hossain

-Mohammad Almas Hossain (মোহাম্মদ আলমাস হোসেন) is a Bangladeshi politician and former member of parliament.
+Almas Hossain (আলমাস হোসেন) is a Bangladeshi politician and former member of parliament.

 Early life

-Hossain was born into a Bengali Muslim family in Baksiganj, Jamalpur, Mymensingh District.
+Hossain was born in 1933 or 1934 into a Bengali Muslim family in Baksiganj, Jamalpur, Mymensingh District.

 Career

+Hossain contested the Mymensingh XXI constituency in the 1965 East Pakistan Provincial Assembly election.
+He was expelled from the Convention Muslim League for not standing down when the party nominated someone else for the seat.
+He stayed in the race as an independent, and finished second behind another independent, Abdus Samad.

+Hossain joined the Qayyum Muslim League (QML).
+The QML selected him as their candidate for the Mymensingh-I constituency in the 1970 Pakistani general election.
+In a six-way contest, he came third, behind the Awami League and the Jamaat-e-Islami Pakistan candidate.

+The Pakistan Peoples Party selected Hossain as their candidate for Mymensingh-1 in the 1971 East Pakistan by-elections, but before they could be held Bangladesh won its independence.

 During the 1979 Bangladeshi general elections, Hossain was elected as a member of parliament for the newly renamed Jamalpur-1 constituency as a Bangladesh Muslim League candidate.
 He was defeated in the fifth parliamentary elections of 1991 by Jatiya Party politician Abdus Sattar.